artsy/README/onboarding/managers.md

 - [ ] When the new hire is assigned to an initial product team, work with the PM/tech lead of that team to make sure they are set up and invited to all relevant meetings.
 - [ ] Remind tech leads/PMs that are part of the sprint rotation to prepare resources and invite new hire to meetings

+## Onboarding New Managers

+- [ ] Invite to meetings relevant to managers.
+- [ ] Invite to engineering onboarding calendar.
+- [ ] Remind tech-leads/PMs that the new manager’s main objective is to get to meet and work with everybody.
+As such they should be given diverse tasks and e.g. coupled with various engineers for pairing sessions, as well as leaving them with time to have 1:1s with all the engineers (including tech-lead), PM, and designer.